Your Credit Score: What it means

 Before lenders decide to lend you money, they have to know that you are willing and able to pay back that loan.
 To figure out your ability to repay, lenders look at your debt-to-income ratio.
 In order to assess your willingness to pay back the loan, they consult your credit score.

-The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-The FICO score ranges from 350 (high risk) to 850 (low risk).
-For details on FICO, read more here.
+The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (high risk) to 850 (low risk).
+You can find out more on FICO here.

-Credit scores only take into account the info contained in your credit profile.
+Credit scores only consider the info in your credit reports.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were first invented as it is in the present day.
-Credit scoring was envisioned as a way to assess willingness to pay without considering any other personal factors.
+"Profiling" was as bad a word when these scores were invented as it is in the present day.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering other irrelevant factors.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score considers positive and negative items in your credit report.
-Late payments count against your score, but a consistent record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score is calculated from both the good and the bad in your credit report.
+Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.